nestauk/dap_tutorials/metaflow/README.md

 python parameter_flow.py run --alpha 0.5
 ```

 You can define variables in Metafaflow at each step, using `self.my_variable`.
-However, unlike parameters, variables can only be accessed within up to the next step.
-Hence, the following code will raise an error:
+However, unlike parameters, variables are only accessible up to the next `foreach` step (we will learn about these in a section below!).
+See the following example:

 ```python
 from metaflow import FlowSpec, step